Networks-Learning/within-group-monotonicity/README.md

-# On the Within-Group Discrimination of Screening Classifiers
+# On the Within-Group Fairness of Screening Classifiers
 This is a repository containing code for the paper:

 > N. Okati, S. Tsirtsis, and M. Gomez Rodriguez. **_On the Within-Group Discrimination of Screening Classifiers._**